microsoft/PowerPlatformConnectors/certified-connectors/Alkymi/readme.md

-##Alkymi Connector
+## Alkymi Connector

+Alkymi transforms enterprise workflows by placing machine learning and automation technology into the hands of business users, turning operational data headaches into a source of efficiency.
+Alkymi’s core products—Data Inbox and Patterns— allow businesses to extract, analyze, and take action on critical business data in emails and documents.

-Alkymi provides an external API which allows you to easily access the data extracted from unstructured documents processed by the Alkymi app.
+The Alkymi connector allows you to easily access the data extracted from unstructured documents processed by the Alkymi app.
 This connector will allow you to easily pipe data from the external API to any of the apps in the Microsoft PowerApps ecosystem.

-##Prerequisites
+## Prerequisites

 You will need to have an active `alkymi.io` domain and API key to leverage this connector.

 https://github.com/microsoft/PowerPlatformConnectors.git

-##Building The Connector
+## Building The Connector

 Once you have your alkymi.io account configured, you can navigate to the `{YOUR_DOMAIN}alkymi.io/admin` page to create and / or access your API key.
 Once you have the required login information, you can deploy the sample connector by